spackows/CASCON-2024_NL-interfaces/README.md

 ## Introduction
 NL interfaces have been around for more than 50 years!

-What's new is how LLMs - and retrieval-augmented generation (RAG) in particular - make implementing NL interfaces much easier.
+What's new is how LLMs - and retrieval-augmented generation (RAG), in particular - make implementing NL interfaces much easier.

-In this hands-on workshop series, participants will learn the basics of NL interfaces and use a web app to prototype NL interface features.
+In this hands-on workshop series, participants will learn the basics of NL interfaces and use a web app* to prototype NL interface features.

+\* The NL interface prototyping tool used in this workshop is powered by: [IBM watsonx.ai](watsonx.ai)

 <p>&nbsp;</p>

 ## Poster
-This poster defines the breadth of NL interfaces, explains how LLMs make it much easier to building NL interfaces, and proposes a simple-to-build, intuitive-for-users approach to creating NL interfaces for software applications.
+This poster defines the breadth of NL interfaces, explains how LLMs make it much easier to build NL interfaces, and proposes a simple-to-build, intuitive-for-users approach to creating NL interfaces for software applications.

 Download: [Poster](poster/NL-interfaces-CASCON-2024.pdf)